Autocompare/sklearn_tweets/README.md

 			])

-As you can see from this sample reports because of the shallowness of the dataset the entire demo runs very quickly in machine learning terms.
-The precision and f1-scores can be quite interesting
+As you can see from this sample reports the precision and f1-score can yield interesting results with shallow data.
+The target data has 20 labels ranging from extremely low sentiment to extremely high sentiment.
+It's unlikely without nth thousands of tweets to see recall at every label.
+Because of this the classification report will throw label warnings.

 		         precision    recall  f1-score   support